How to Check Engine for Spark

 Check for spark

 Set the spark plug tester aside.
-Now it is time to check if your engine is getting a spark.
+It is time to check if your engine is getting a spark.
 Keep your hands away from the ignition coil and the spark tester.
 Have a helper turn on the ignition and try to start the engine

-As the engine turns over, look if there is a spark on the test light.
-If there is a small light flashing, it means you are getting a spark.
-If your car doesn’t start, you may have a fuel-related or timing issue.
+As the engine starts cranking, look for a spark on the test light.
+If a small light flashes, it indicates you are getting a spark.
+If your car still does not start, you may have a fuel-related or engine timing issue.
 Also, check for bad spark plugs.
-You are not getting a spark if there is no light at all at the test light.
+You are not getting a spark if no light is at the test light.

 How to check for spark with a screwdriver